 We are a Mercy school where the values of love, compassion, care for the poor and vulnerable, justice and respect are shown in all aspects of school life.
 Our Mercy charism is a pathway for your daughter to know more about Jesus.

 Catherine McAuley, who founded the Sisters of Mercy, and Cecilia Maher, who established the Mercy order here in New Zealand, are two very powerful role models for our students.
 As the oldest Catholic girls’ school in New Zealand, we stand on the shoulders of strong Mercy women.

 School Masses every week

 We are a community of faith and this is seen through our liturgies and Masses.
-Every class is rostered to organise and lead one Mass during the year.
+Every junior class is rostered to organise and lead one Mass during the year.
 Parents, friends and families are all welcome to attend.

 Sacramental Programme – a ten-week faith formation

 A Sacramental Programme is offered to students wishing to become Catholic or for those who wish to complete the Sacraments of Initiation.
 The students undertake a ten-week faith formation together.

 During that time, they develop an understanding of the Sacraments of Baptism, Reconciliation, Confirmation and Holy Communion.
 It is a privilege to see them grow in their Catholic faith.

 During the year, each year level attends a one-day retreat, at the St Columba Centre in Vermont St in Ponsonby.
 The aim of our retreat programme is to develop an awareness of being Catholic and to provide students with an experience of God.